dmnfarrell/snipgenie/README.md

 * samtools
 * bcftools

+These binaries can be installed with apt in Ubuntu:

+`sudo apt install bwa samtools bcftools`

+If you want a tree to be built you should install RaXML:

+`sudo apt install raxml`

-The binaries can be installed with apt in Ubuntu.
-They are downloaded automatically in Windows.
+The binaries are downloaded automatically in Windows.

 ## Screenshots